rhyven/ericlight.com/content/Food/seltzer.md

 To reawaken the yeast from the fridge, I make a mix of:

 * A tablespoon of sugar (any variety, often dextrose)
-* 10 grams chopped raisins
+* 10 grams chopped raisins OR 2tsp lemon juice
 * 6 grams Marmite
 * Pinch of yeast nutrient